jordansp99/academic_research_assistant/README.md

 - **Add your API key to the .env file:** Open the `.env` file and replace `"YOUR_API_KEY"` with your actual Gemini API key.

-#### Semantic Scholar API Key (Optional)

-This project can use the Semantic Scholar API to fetch paper details.
-While not required, providing an API key is recommended for higher rate limits.

-- **Get your API key:** You can request a Semantic Scholar API key from their official website.
-- **Add your API key to the .env file:** Open the `.env` file and add the following line, replacing `"YOUR_API_KEY"` with your actual Semantic Scholar API key:
-    ```
-    S2_API_KEY="YOUR_API_KEY"
-    ```

 ### 3. Advanced Settings

-You can configure the number of papers to fetch from each source by clicking the "Advanced Settings" button in the application.
+You can configure the number of papers to fetch from each source by clicking the "Advanced Settings" button within the application.

 ## Usage